urbantrout/docs/en/plugin-intro.md

 ### Setting up the basic file structure

-To create a plugin, create a new directory for it wherever you like to work on development projects (the name is not important, as far as Craft is concerned).
+To create a plugin, create a new directory for it **outside** your craft project directory, wherever you like to work on development projects (the name is not important, as far as Craft is concerned).
 Give it the following structure:

 ```
-base_dir/
+~/
+  dev/
+    my-craft-project.dev/
+        composer.json, ...
+    my-plugin/
       composer.json
       src/
         Plugin.php
 ```

 ### composer.json